Jasper Johns:

 Jasper Johns is an artist of structures.

-Spanning more than six decades, the works on paper in this exhibition are organized alphabetically by title to create a Johnsian system of its own.
-The term Johnsian being a descriptor pertaining to the complexities of Johns' infamous artistic style and approach to artmaking.
+Spanning more than six decades, the seventy works on paper in this exhibition are organized alphabetically by title to create a Johnsian system of its own.
+Employing the alphabet as a readymade structure, the exhibition merges form and content into more than an arrangement of Johns’s works, but rather, a model of his artistic strategies on display.

 The show’s title—a whole can be only a part— borrowed from a poem that American composer John Cage wrote about the artist, refers to the relationship between a fragment and its whole, a central preoccupation in Johns’s work that equally encapsulates the proposition of this exhibition.
-With both Cage and Duchamp in mind as key interlocutors for Johns, the approach of this project seeks something similar.
-Within the alphabet—one conceptual system—all others can be contained.

-• Jasper Johns (b.
-1930) 1st Etchings, 1967.
-Intaglio, thirteen copper plates, portfolio of six. © Jasper Johns and ULAE / Licensed by VAGA at Artists Rights Society (ARS), NY, Published by Universal Limited Art Editions
+Jasper Johns (b.
+1930) Alphabet, 1969 © Jasper Johns and Gemini G.E.L. / Licensed by VAGA at Artists Rights Society (ARS), NY, Published by Gemini G.E.L.